 In March 2020, we installed our second wind turbine ‘T2’ which has an 72m hub and a 117m diameter rotor, generating 3.6MW of electricity.
 T2 has three steel tower sections, a nacelle, hub and geared generator.
 The blades are 57.2m long, the rotor has a swept area of 10,751 m², over twice that of T1.
 The V117 machine operates between 3 and 25m/second.

-Annually, this turbine produces enough electricity to supply the total energy needs of 1500 houses, and will do so for the next 20 years.
-The site has a good wind resource.
+Annually, both turbines produces enough electricity to supply the total energy needs of approximately 4000 houses, and will do so for the next 30+ years.

 The video below is a timelapse video of T1 being erected.
 To lift the sections the wind speed had to be under 4m/sec.
 The tower sections and nacelle were lifted over a period of three days, the blades being lifted in the early hours of the morning to complete the build.